Last week I ran my own content marketing prediction:

 Jay Baer – All signs point to video.

-Whether it’s Facebook Live, video on Twitter, Periscope, Blab, Instagram, Vine or the old standby YouTube, 2016 will be the year when video becomes a primary content marketing consideration for all brands – even B2B.
+Whether it’s Facebook Live, video on Twitter, Periscope, Blab, Instagram, Vine or the old standby YouTube, this will be the year when video becomes a primary content marketing consideration for all brands – even B2B.
 Partially because customer appetite for video (even low-res, real-time video) is insatiable.
 And partially because video is the most efficient way to atomize content marketing.
 If you have video, you have audio.
 If you have video, you have text (via transcription).
 If you have video, you have photos.
 But it doesn’t work the other way around.
-In 2016, video will take its rightful place as the petri dish of great content marketing.
+Video will take its rightful place as the petri dish of great content marketing.

 ~Jay Baer, President of Convince & Convert and author of Hug Your Haters